 Computer clusters at the AEI

-The Max Planck Institute for Gravitational Physics runs powerful computing facilities in Potsdam and Hannover.
+The Max Planck Institute for Gravitational Physics runs powerful computing facilities in Potsdam, Hannover, and Garching.
 The Hannover facilities are dedicated to data analysis, in which gravitational-wave detector data are searched for astrophysical signals.
-The facilities in Potsdam are used for complex numerical simulations as well as for gravitational wave data analysis.
+The facilities in Potsdam and Garching are used for complex numerical simulations; the Potsdam facilities are also used for gravitational-wave data analysis.

 General purpose high performance computer clusters

 The AEI has operated high performance computing (HPC) clusters since 2003.
 The first cluster, Peyote, was installed in 2003 and was ranked 395 in the Top 500 list.
 In 2005 the HPC-cluster Belladonna was installed and superseded in 2007 by Damiana (rank 192 in the Top 500 list of 2007).
 In 2011 the Datura cluster with its 200 compute nodes with Intel-CPUs was installed.